francetr/times-2dfilter/Rapport.md

 ```
 **Figure X** : Pseudocode describing the algorithm used to compute the mean filter.
 This approach is based on the convolution function.

 Hence the mean filter will return the output of the convolution process, on the image selected, for its specific kernel.
-This implementation involve that the kernel as to be well written before the mean filter is instantiated.
+This implementation involves that the size is the kernel will be used in order to create the kernel when the mean filter is instantiated.
+This process occurs in the convolve function.

 During our research, we did not find any plugins performing mean filter in a different way than the one implemented in ImageJ software.
 That is why the benchmarking were realised only with the mean filter already implemented in ImageJ.